On the relation between the Einstein field equations and the Jacobi-Ricci-Bianchi system

-The JRB-system provides us with expressions for all derivatives of the vorticity, in terms of spatial derivatives of the expansion tensor and the acceleration and, as is relatively easy to verify, the integrability conditions for these equations are identically satisfied under the Einstein field equations.
-That the field equations can also be viewed as integrabily conditions for the JRB-system, provided the $\bm{u}$ congruence is generic, can be seen by evaluating the following set of commutators,
+The JRB-system provides us with expressions for all derivatives of the vorticity, in terms of spatial derivatives of the expansion tensor and the acceleration.
+It is relatively easy to verify that the integrability conditions for these equations are identically satisfied under the Einstein field equations (see also \cite{Els96}, where the propagation of the constraints under the evolution equations was demonstrated for a barotropic perfect fluid, or \cite{Uggla_etal2003} for a general energy-momentum tensor and a non-rotating congruence).
+That the field equations can also be viewed as integrabily conditions for the JRB-system (provided the $\bm{u}$ congruence is generic) is not evident at all, but can be seen by evaluating the following set of commutators,

 From the resulting expressions (and from similar ones obtained by cyclic permutation of the indices) all second order derivatives can be eliminated, leading to a homogeneous system of first order equations with the following simple structure: